AceVFI: A Comprehensive Survey of Advances in Video Frame Interpolation: Learning Paradigm

 \subsubsection{CTFI Training Strategy (CTFI-TS)}

-CTFI-TS builds training triplets $(I_0, I_t, I_1)$ with $I_t$ positioned precisely at the center-point between $I_0$ and $I_1$.
-These triplets can be generated by sampling three consecutive frames which are uniformly sampled as shown in \cref{fig:CTFITS_ATFITS}~(a).
+CTFI-TS builds training triplets $(I_0, I_t, I_1)$ with $I_t$ positioned at the center-point between $I_0$ and $I_1$.
+These triplets can be generated by uniformly sampling three consecutive frames as shown in Fig.~\ref{fig:CTFITS_ATFITS}~(a).
 This enables the construction of large-scale training datasets without dense manual annotation.
 During training, models are supervised exclusively at $t{=}0.5$, and no explicit temporal encoding is involved.
-At inference, the model is similarly evaluated by predicting center-frames at each stride.
-While efficient, this strategy inherently limits generalization to other timestamps and requires recursive processing for arbitrary-time synthesis.
+At inference, the model predicts only the center-frames at each step.
+While efficient, this strategy inherently lacks the flexibility to synthesize frames at arbitrary timestamps and requires recursive inference.